 So let’s take a look into seeing if this story is legit…

 Let’s just do the math – Boggs’ playing weight was 197 pounds, cans of Miller Lite are 12 ounces and contain 4.2% alcohol.
 The story is supposedly that it happened over a 10 hour period.

-So in that case, 50 cans of Miller Lite over 10 hours would result in a Blood Alcohol Content of roughly 0.552 That’s over the level of alcohol poisoning!
+So in that case, let’s just go with 50 cans of Miller Lite.
+Over 10 hours that would result in a Blood Alcohol Content of roughly 0.552 That’s over the level of alcohol poisoning!